microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 The 'Unified Labeling Support Tool' uses additional sources and services from the Internet to make its functionality fully available.

+> [!WARNING]
-Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.
+> Unexpected errors may occur, and some features may be limited, if there is no connection to the Internet.

 ### Microsoft PowerShell <a name="ms-powershell"></a>